huybthomas/GoogleHashCode2021/README.md

 ## How to use

 The HashCode Facilitator is used through the exposed builder interface.
-To start building your facilitator, simply get a configurator from _**HashCodeFacilitator.configurator()**_, like:
+To start building your facilitator, simply get a configurator from _**HashCodeFacilitator.configurator()**_ like:

 ```java
 import com.stevecorp.codecontest.hashcode.facilitator.HashCodeFacilitator;